Admissions Frequently Asked Questions

 • GSBS does not have a Spring admissions period.
 New students are enrolled only once a year, either Summer or Fall, depending on the program.

 • Interviews for Basic Science Division PhD programs are typically held in January and February, with each program following its own schedule.
-Interviews for the MS in Pharmacology & Drug Development are often held in April and May.
-Interviews for the MS in Biomedical Research are held on a rolling basis from February to April.
-This program also offers interviews via Zoom.
+Interviews for the MS in Pharmacology & Drug Development, MS in Biomedical Research, and Clinical and Translational Programs (PhD, MS, Certificate) are held on a rolling basis from February to April.

 • Interviews are required for all of our PhD programs and can easily be conducted remotely.